How to Grow Lavender in Australia

 How to Propagate Lavender Through Layering

-Dig a small trench or furrow near the parent plant where you will bury the prepared stem.
-Then gently bend the stem down towards the trench and bury the prepared section of the stem in the soil.
-Leave the tip exposed above the ground.
-You can use garden stakes or small rocks to hold the stem in place and ensure it remains in contact with the soil.
-From here, water the area thoroughly to settle the soil and provide moisture to the buried stem.
+Next, dig a shallow trench beside the parent plant.
+Gently bend the prepared section of the stem into the trench and cover it with soil, leaving the tip of the stem above the ground.
+Use a small stake or rock to hold the stem in place so it stays in contact with the soil.
+Water the area to help settle the soil and provide moisture.

 Common Problems of Lavender